apimediaru/SuperBoxSelect/docs/index.md

 # SuperBoxSelect

-SuperBoxSelect is an Advanced 'Listbox' / 'Resource List' custom template variable for MODX Revolution based on the SuperBoxSelect ExtJS Plugin.
+SuperBoxSelect is an Advanced 'Listbox' / 'Resource List' custom template variable for MODX Revolution based on the SuperBoxSelect Ext JS Plugin.
 The template variable displays selected items (i.e. resources or other supported types) as labelled boxes within the form field.